-A dynamic process simulation model has been developed for this purpose using an the software.
+A dynamic process simulation model has been developed for this purpose using software [53][58].
 The software has simulated three Project phases through a lifespan of almost 100 years.

-The sequences and milestones in the phases are summarized in Table 35.
+The sequences and milestones in the phases are summarized in Table 36.
 Calendar year 2021 has been selected as the notional start date of the Project.

-The model has been validated with check calculations performed by Orbicon (Orbicon 2018) using excel and by GHD (GHD 2018) using the Goldsim® modelling package.
+The model has been validated twice with check calculations performed by independent Consultants Orbicon [58] using Excel and by GHD [23] using the Goldsim[®] modelling package.
 There was very good agreement between all three modelling methods, therefore all are valid to use to show the impact.